 In most addiction literature it is defined as a “brain disease” whereby “mind altering” chemicals in addictive drugs “reprogram” long lasting and even permanent changes to the brain function that lead to potential harmful and often self-destructive, behaviours.

 In complex social environments the spectrum for diagnosed substance addiction disorders is almost infinite.
 Self-destructive behaviours visible to friends and family are usually the hallmarks of a developed or developing addiction.

 For many individuals addiction recovery becomes an only and essential point of survival.
 The reality is that ADDICTION is a chronic, progressive and potentially fatal disease if left untreated.

 The way in which someone behaves towards or deals with someone or something or medical care given to a patient for an illness or injury.

 The way in which addiction is currently treated at Recovery Direct starts off with the dealing with the physical substance detox, then getting to the core or what fuels and drives the addiction from a psychological standpoint.

-Spiritual addiction recovery and punitive punishment methods can be detrimental to the long term outcomes of patients that are forced into sobriety without the right supports.
+Spiritual addiction recovery and punitive punishment methods can be detrimental to the long term outcomes of patients that are forced into sobriety without the right psychological support structures in place.